zcyy0/Long-horizon-agent-rl-craftax/project_report.md

 - **Training so far happens on the surface floor.** The dungeon results are transfer and few-shot studies.
 Full multi-floor training hasn't started yet.

-## 5. Status and next steps
+## 6. Status and next steps

 Against the roadmap in the README:

 - **Stage 1 — the matched-budget comparison: done** (sections 3.1–3.3, 3.5).
-Still
+The
-  owed: a second training seed and the one-shot test-set run.
+  second training seed is done and replicates (section 3.1).
+Still owed: the one-shot test-set run.
 - **Stage 2 — floor transfer and few-shot adaptation: done for floor 1**
   (sections 3.4, 3.6), with both pre-registered predictions resolved.
 - **Stage 3 — distillation: running now.** The adapted teacher is the source — its dungeon habits are no longer lethal, which removes the main risk of teaching them to the LLM.
+Design in [docs/DISTILL_DESIGN.md](docs/DISTILL_DESIGN.md).
 - **Stage 4 — full-depth training** using the saved-state curriculum.
 One prerequisite queued first: the exploration upgrade for the surface discovery gap, now well-motivated — the few-shot result proved the teacher learns deep resources